lachlanmcdonald/grunt-saxicon/README.md

 Path to the directory which contains the SVG files.

 - This path is not searched recursively.
 - It is highly recommended that you minify these files first using [svgo] or [grunt-svgmin].
-However, you should disabled the `convertColors` option, so that color keywords like `red` are not converted to `#F00`.

 **scss**
 Type: `String`